psycho9773/LockoutsManyAltsHandleIT/README.md

 ## 🔧 Features

 - Display all custom, raid, dungeon, quest, or rare lockouts across all of your alternate characters.
-- 10 character per page paging up to 100 characters (max is 64) currently
+- 10 characters per page paging up to 100 characters (max is 64) currently
-- Moveable, scrollable, zoomable with setttings saved acrossed all characters
+- Moveable, scrollable, zoomable with settings saved acrossed all characters
 - Simple, clean interface with no dependencies
 - Persistent saved variables for lockouts